 Substitute canned unsweetened chestnut purée for the chopped chestnuts. * Use wholemeal breadcrumbs to boost the fibre content.

+Didn't think the sage and onion stuffing recipe my family have loved for the last 30 years could be eclipsed....
+It has !
+This will be a firm favourite from now on !
 Quick tip if using fresh chestnuts, boil for 5mins, take out of water one at a time to prepare, place flat side down on chopping board, cut in half and squeeze out cooked chestnut. ( use a teaspoon handle to extract final bits ), then process to a fine consistency. - 26 Dec 2013

 This stuffing is really easy and delicious.
 I was slightly concerned about the chestnuts as my son is not a great but fan.
 However it was not overpowering although I did add more sausage meat than the recipe said. - 29 Dec 2015